What is Mewing?

 - If you hard mew so much that your tongue gets too tired to stay up on your palate 24/7, then it’s not worth doing.

 If you’re ugly, there’s hope.
 You can change your face.
 But it’s hard work and sacrifice.
-Bodybuilders put in years of work to change their bodies.
+Bodybuilders put in years of work to improve their bodies.
 You can do the same with your face.
 Remember to use inanimate objects as memory triggers and to focus on getting the posterior third of your tongue up on the roof of your mouth.
-This is a slow process and results will be slow.
-This discourages most people, who will quit.
+This is an insanely slow process, and the results will be slow.
+This discourages most people, and they will quit.
 But there’s plenty of evidence now that mewing works.
 Good luck!